course-dprep/Airbnb-curfew-impact/README.md

 ## About

-Explain who has contributed to the repository.
-You can say it has been part of a class you've taken at Tilburg University.
+The people who have contributed to this repository are Julia Donkers, Tayfun Ozcan, Quinten de Putter, Sam van de Ven and Jeroen Maagdenberg.
+They are all students of the Master Marketing Analytics at Tilburg University.